ntyler1/ClothesClosetProject/README.md

 ******THINGS TO NOTE WHEN COMMITTING*****

 1.COMMITS ARE PRETTY MUCH PERMIT!!!!
-Replacing a file causes the previous file to be deleted and a hastle to recover it.
+Replacing a file causes the previous file to be deleted and a hassle to recover it.
   Feel free to make branches if you are unsure about the committing!!
   BRANCHES ARE SAFER.
   Creating a branch allows you to have your own branch workspace.